Skip to main content

 • economic

 The Sustainable Development Goals (SDGs) run through the modules.
-This provides a contemporary stance on where the world stands today at building a better world for people and our planet by 2030.
-You'll gain an understanding of and explore current debates around how education contributes to the development process.
+This helps you understand where the world is today in working toward a better future for people and the planet by 2030.
+You will also explore current debates about how education contributes to the development process.

 Important information